Origins of the role of High Sheriff

 The building blocks underlying the Framework are:

 Consistency: consistent engagement with our key stakeholders, to ensure that relationships are maintained and built and momentum is not lost as each new High Sheriff takes office.
-A set of business as usual engagements is at the core of this.
+A set of ‘business as usual’ engagements is at the core of this and includes visiting those institutions involved in law and order, especially the Courts, prison and emergency services.

-Continuity: continuity through on-going projects to support the principles of justice and compliment the work of our stakeholders.
-Team High Sheriff has been formed to support the work of the High Sheriff and to carry on support for on going projects to promote continuity and enhance the effectiveness of the role.
+Continuity: continuity through on-going projects to reinforce the principles of justice and compliment the work of our stakeholders.
+A continuum of future High Sheriffs has been formed to underpin the work of the current High Sheriff and to carry on support for on going projects to promote continuity and enhance the effectiveness of the role.

-Collaboration: Team High Sheriff will collaborate with others to enhance the work of the High Sheriff and cut across silos.
-Team High Sheriff supports the work of the Lord-Lieutenant of Greater London and his Building Bridges programme and, in particular, his work to increase social inclusion.
-Working with other High Sheriffs to share ideas and best practice through on-line meetings and events gives rise to opportunities to collaborate on issues across county boundaries and promote awareness.
-The opportunity is also presented to work with others to promote initiatives aimed at addressing common issues.
-Team High Sheriff welcomes this.
+Collaboration: The High Sheriff will collaborate with others to enhance the work of the High Sheriff and cut across silos.
+The High Sheriff supports the work of the Lord-Lieutenant of Greater London via his Building Bridges programme and, in particular, his work to increase social inclusion.
+Working with other High Sheriffs to share ideas and best practice gives rise to opportunities to collaborate on issues across county boundaries and promote awareness.

-Convening: The independence and nature of the office affords the opportunity to bring people together to build bridges, raise awareness of and possible solutions to issues affecting the justice system and people in our communities in Greater London.
-Increased use of on-line engagement during the last two years has opened up greater opportunities for the office to bring people together to have conversations, on a small or large scale and to engage with a wider audience.
-Through this we can work to help cut across silos and assist collaboration amongst stakeholders.
+Convening: The independence and nature of the office affords the opportunity to bring people together to raise awareness of, and possible solutions to, issues affecting the justice system and join together people in our communities in Greater London.
+Increased use of on-line engagement during recent years has opened up greater opportunities for the office to bring people together to have conversations, on a small or large scale and to engage with a wider audience.
+Through this we can work to help cut across silos and assist cooperation amongst stakeholders.

-Celebration: Thanking people and celebrating the extraordinary efforts of others in supporting the work of the justice system is at the heart of the role.
-Crown Court judges have discretionary powers to make Justice awards to people who have gone above and beyond in helping bring someone to justice or to help a victim of crime.
-These are monetary awards.
-The High Sheriff is responsible for presenting these awards.
-Greater London judges make a significant number of awards and a key business as usual event is for the High Sheriff to hold awards ceremonies each year to present High Sheriff Justice certificates to celebrate the public spirited actions of the award recipients.
+Celebration: Thanking people and celebrating the extraordinary efforts of others in the work of the justice system is at the heart of the role.
+Crown Court judges have discretionary powers to make Justice Awards to people who have gone above and beyond in helping bring someone to justice or to assist a victim of crime.
+These are monetary and certificated awards presented by the High Sheriff.
+Greater London judges make a significant number of awards and a key event is for the High Sheriff to hold awards ceremonies each year to present High Sheriff Justice Award certificates to celebrate the public spirited actions of the award recipients.
+Youth Awards to support good citizenship behaviours which underpin justice, such as fairness, kindness, respect and taking responsibility, form part of working in collaboration with stakeholders.
+These are non-monetary awards delivered usually at the same ceremony as the Justice Awards.
+Presenting Special Recognition Award certificates to ‘unsung heroes’ is at the heart of our work to celebrate our communities, and in particular to staff and volunteers whose work supports the justice system (including courts, prisons and charities) and to members of the community, to thank them for their extraordinary dedication and support given to others.

 What is New

-- The Framework builds on the work that successive High Sheriffs of Greater London have done but “hard codes” some of this to create much greater continuity in the doing.
+- The Framework builds on the work that successive High Sheriffs of Greater London have done but focuses on continuity

-- The opportunity has been taken to reflect on the the way the role of the High Sheriff has been performed during Covid around the country to assist communities and the challenges faced and which they continue to face.
-An emphasis on increased community engagement and use of technology and media platforms, to promote awareness of the work of our stakeholders, the issues they face, greater collaboration and transparency in what we do, are key outcomes.
+- The opportunity has been taken to reflect on the the way the role of the High Sheriff has been performed around the country to assist communities and the challenges faced.
+An emphasis on increased community engagement to promote awareness of the work of our stakeholders, the issues they face, greater collaboration and transparency in what they do, are key outcomes.

-- The Framework recognises the financial constraints on the role.
-New elements are being built into our work to help address some of the financial constraints, for example through more on-line engagement to hold meetings and events.
+- The Framework recognises the financial constraints on the role due to the fact there is no access to the public purse.
 It is important that diversity is promoted and the office can be performed by people who do not have extensive financial resources.

-- Relationships with a wider number of stakeholders are being developed, for example with mayors in boroughs with prisons and Crown Courts to raise the visibility of what we do and increased community engagement.
+- Relationships with a wider number of stakeholders are being developed, for example with Mayors in boroughs with prisons and the Courts to raise the visibility of what we do and increased community engagement.
 Building relationships with the Deputy Lieutenants for these boroughs is also part of this plan.

 - Collaboration with High Sheriffs in other counties and with City of London Sheriffs on some events has led and may lead to convening opportunities on justice related issues for the benefit of our communities.

-- An ongoing programme of presenting awards in London’s prisons in collaboration with Her Majesty’s Prison and Probation Service and the charity Prison Advice and Care Trust was put in place in 2021.
+- An ongoing programme of presenting awards in London’s prisons in collaboration with Her Majesty’s Prison and Probation Service.